roshanis/10kings/chapter2_alauddin_khilji_final.md

 "We're not talking about betraying Alauddin," Abachi said.
 "We're talking about insurance.
 A way out if things go wrong."

-"That IS betrayal," someone objected.
+"That is betrayal," someone objected.

 "Is it?"
 Abachi shot back.
-"We're the ones who made these conquests possible.
+"We made these conquests possible.
 Why shouldn't we profit from them?
 Why should we die for Persian generals who'll never trust us anyway?"

 I sat there and listened.
 Didn't say yes.
 But didn't say no. Didn't report it.
 Didn't walk out.